BlakeCLewis/PILN/README.md

       Kc is not determined by a time sensitive value;
       Ki is not time sensitive;
-      Kp & Kd are determined by an amount of error over a time segment these terms should be normilazed by the time segment like (term*60/window)
+      Kp & Kd are determined by an amount of error over a time segment these terms should be normalized by the time segment like (term*60/window)

       Cterm = Kc/100 * (Current_temp - room_temp);
-      Window = determinied by bump test, mine is 30 seconds error = Setpoint - Currrent_temp;
+      Window = determined by bump test, mine is 30 seconds error = Setpoint - Currrent_temp;
       Pterm = Kp * 60/Window * error;
       Iterm = Summation (Ki * error), constrained by (Imin <= Iterm <= Imax);